i-shivamsoni/airdrop-archive/_posts/fundamentals/2024-12-23-Taking-the-First-Steps-in-Airdrop-Hunting.md

 pageorder: "04"
 pin: true
 permalink: /learn/:title/
+description: "A practical guide to getting started with airdrop hunting, including wallet setup, blockchain selection, and your first interactions with protocols."
+category: "Airdrop-Basics"
+difficulty: "Beginner"
+readTime: "5 min read"
 ---

 Welcome to Part 2 of our guide on blockchain airdrop hunting!
 Now that you understand the essential concepts from Part 1, let's dive into the practical steps to start your journey.